heerko/heartbeater/README.md

 Arduino project recording a heartbeat using a Max20300 sensor and playing it back using a solenoid.
 All done quick 'n dirty, use at your own risk.

 Made during the [Heartbits workshop](https://hackersanddesigners.nl/s/Summer_Academy_2019/p/Heart_bits) by Andrea Valliere, Ana Jeličić, Jonas Bohatsch during HDSA2019.
+Developed in cooperation with [Selby Gildemacher](https://www.piek.com).

 ![Selby making the case for the heartbeater](IMG_2340.jpeg "Selby making the case for the heartbeater")